-We record trade receivables at net realizable value, which includes an appropriate allowance for doubtful accounts.
+We record trade receivables at net realizable value, which includes an estimated allowance for doubtful accounts.
 We extend credit based on an evaluation of each customer's financial condition, generally without requiring collateral.
 Exposure to credit losses varies by customer principally due to the financial condition of each customer.
 We monitor our exposure to credit losses and maintain allowances for anticipated losses based on specific customer circumstances, credit conditions and historical write-offs.
 Activity in the allowance for doubtful accounts was as follows:

 (In thousands)

-· Fiscal 2016 Fiscal 2015 Fiscal 2014
+Fiscal 2017 Fiscal 2016 Fiscal 2015

-Balance at beginning of year \$ 330 \$ 399 \$ 454
+Balance at beginning of year \$ 484 \$ 330 \$ 399

-Net charge to expense 232 117 95
+Net charge to expense 74 232 117

-Net charge-off (78) (186) (150)
+Net charge-off (90) (78) (186)

-Balance at end of year \$ 484 \$ 330 \$ 399
+Balance at end of year \$ 468 \$ 484 \$ 330

-As of April 30, 2016 and May 2, 2015, we did not have any customer that comprised more than 10% of trade receivables.
+As of April 29, 2017 and April 30, 2016, we did not have any customer that comprised more than 10% of trade receivables.
 No one customer accounted for more than 10% of net sales during any of the last three fiscal years.